 Or Call - 519-575-3282

-No previous experience is required, however, you must own a DSLR or camera that will allow fully manual mode for shutter, aperture and ISO.
-It is recommended that you bring your camera to the sessions so that you can apply the lessons directly to your own equipment.
+No previous experience is required, however, you must own a camera that will allow fully manual mode for shutter, aperture and ISO (DSLR, Mirrorless or otherwise).
+It is recommended you bring your camera to the sessions so that you can apply the lessons directly to your own equipment and participate in the hands-on demonstrations - sharing is allowed.
 While not required, it is also recommended that you have a sturdy tripod and an off-camera flash.

 This is a community course offered for personal enrichment.
 Attendance is not mandatory, however missing one session may make it difficult for you to catch up on the material covered in each session.
 While a lesson will not be repeated, I am available for questions outside of the session time and will respond to email questions as much as possible.
 In class questions are encouraged and the class is flexible enough that we may dive deeper into any given subject if there is something a student wishes to explore more deeply.